 Also, any claim amount you receive from critical illness insurance policy is completely tax-free for you.

-Can we buy the critical illness policy?
+Can we buy a critical illness policy?

 The critical illness policy is the complicated product which defines many medical terminologies.
-It is hard for common man to understand.
+It is hard for a common man to understand.
 Also, diagnosing of critical illness not enough.
 Even though your doctor diagnosed it, there is no guarantee that claim will be accepted.
 Because the insurance company’s own doctor has to diagnose and establish that you are suffering from critical illness.

 Check for family history of your’s for such critical illness.
 If you found its necessary then go ahead.
 Because in many cases as per insurance companies, the critical illness which they define is hard for the individual to survive.
 Hence, he may end up with no claim but to pay the hefty hospitalization bills.